-HHSC 703-3 Advance Qualitative Research Approaches in Health and Human Sciences This course will explore various approaches to qualitative research in the health and human sciences.
-The approaches will be discussed in light of the epistemological and ontological commitments, their methods and their demands upon the researcher.
-Included will be an examination of inherent issues of ethics and rigour.
-The approaches to be examined would normally include: phenomenology, interpretive phenomenology, participatory action research, feminist research, grounded theory and institutional ethnography.
+HHSC 703-3 Qualitative Research Approaches in Health and Human Sciences This course explores various approaches to qualitative research in the health and human sciences.
+These approaches are discussed in light of the epistemological and ontological commitments, their methods and their demands upon the researcher.
+Included is an examination of inherent issues of ethics and rigour.
+The approaches examined normally include: phenomenology, interpretive phenomenology, participatory action research, feminist research, grounded theory and institutional ethnography.